m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 ### Entry Index Block (`EIDX`)

-An Entry Index records a longer key for the index so we have much less false positive.
+An Entry Index records a longer key for the index so we have many less false positives.
 If we still want to have indexes that are allocated as an array, then we still need to limit the size of the data.
 That being said, we should have enough to hit most of it if possible.
-Especially for the primary index, we want to have the full key (which is the Murmur hash).
+Especially for the primary index, we want to have the full key (which is the Murmur3 hash).
 Otherwise we'd end up having to scan the data one row at a time...

 * Header (`EIDX`, Type: `dbtype_t`)